mlp6/Embedded-Medical-Devices/Embedded-Medical-Devices-Syllabus.md

 * LDOC (Nov 26, 2024)

 ## Attendance & Participation
-Class participation in both lecture and scheduled lab time is strongly encouraged.
-Student participation will be used to determine borderline course grades at the end of the semester (i.e., round up/down for fractional grades).
+Class participation in both lecture and lab time is strongly encouraged.
+Lecture will be used to provide skill overview and live demonstrations, many of while will kickstart your efforts for your project.
+Lab time will provide you access to equipment and the TAs for assistance.

 Students are responsible for obtaining missed lecture content from other students in the class.
 All lecture slides/presented content will be made avaiable online (Canvas/Gitlab), and lectures will be recorded via Panopto and posted to Canvas.

 ## Assignments & Grading
 ### Assignment Grading
-There will be quizzes and labs associated with each learning module in the class.
+There will be quizzes and lab exercises associated with some of the learning modules in the class (25%).
+All of the learning modules will contribute to the final project and the associated technical report (75%).

 All assignment grades will be posted to Canvas throughout the semester to track your performance.

-Team-based assignments will have an individual and team component.
-The individual component will be graded based on your git branch commit history, while the team component will be graded based on the integrated team branch.

 ### Extra Credit
 Fixing typos or augmenting the content of any lecture / assignments--as submitted via GitLab merge requests--will be awarded extra credit at the discretion of Dr. Palmeri.